Lakshitha-01/Social-Engineering-Tool/README.md

-# Social Engineering Simulation Tool (Flask Web App)
+# Social Engineering Simulation Tool

 ## Overview
 This project is a Flask-based web application designed to simulate a multi-step email and landing-page workflow.
 It demonstrates backend development, form handling, dynamic routing, and email automation using Python.
 The system guides a user through selecting an email template, customizing content, choosing a landing page, and sending an email.